Password sharing network etiquette for giving away login credentials and using those of other people with 2 netiquette tips.

 Sometimes, check to see where you are logged in.
 On the account setting screens.
 Log out on all devices periodically.
 Otherwise, keep your password private because sharing it compromises the network.
 Credentials are a matter of policy.

 Organizations that create and maintain networks make rules about login information.
 In addition, you use your own rules based on your wants, needs, and desires.
 In general, your goals are aligned with those of the organization.
 Password sharing netiquette is one of the top ten internet safety rules.

 Password Sharing Infographic

 Password sharing infographic that includes data from a study in an article in the online magazine Inc.com.
 Gives us an idea of who shares login credentials.
 Not that is acceptable or not, but certain types are given away more often.
-Hence, we know if what we are doing is normal.
+Hence, you know if what you are doing is normal.

 Next, about half let others use their streaming passwords.
 Forty eight percent.
 Finally, a quarter of the respondents allow network login credentials to be used by others.